ga-wdi-pvd/express-mongoose/readme.md

 <details>
   <summary><strong>Why are we able to write out `mongoose.model("Candidate")` in `seed.js`?</strong></summary>

-  > (CHECK ANSWER) Because we defined that candidate in `connection.js`, which has been required.
+  > Because we defined that candidate in `connection.js`, which has been required.

   <br/>